xtineskim/gateway-api/geps/gep-3139/index.md

 Noted by [@gnossen](https://github.com/kubernetes-sigs/gateway-api/discussions/3103#discussioncomment-9732739), the timeout field in a bidirectional stream is never complete, since the timer only starts after the request is finished, since the timer is never started.
 Envoy uses the config `grpc_timeout_header_max` in order to start the timer from when the first request message is initiated.

-Nginx uses grpc_<>_timeout is used to configure of GRPC timeouts, which occurs between the proxy and upstream (`grpc_connect_timeout,grpc_send_timeout, grpc_read_timeout`)
+Nginx uses grpc_<>_timeout is used to configure of gRPC timeouts, which occurs between the proxy and upstream (`grpc_connect_timeout,grpc_send_timeout, grpc_read_timeout`)

 ## API

-The proxy implementations for the dataplane for the majority have some way to configure GRPC timeouts.
+The proxy implementations for the dataplane for the majority have some way to configure gRPC timeouts.

 ### Timeout Values

 To remain consistent with the HTTPRoute’s timeouts, there will be the same timeout.requests and timeout.backendRequest that can be configurable.
 There is also a timeout.streamingRequest to capture the ability to disable timeouts for streaming RPC

-Unary RCP
+Unary RPC

 Remaining consistent with HTTPRoute’s timeout values:
 - `timeout.requests`
-The timeout for the Gateway API implementation to send a res to a client GRPC request.
+The timeout for the Gateway API implementation to send a res to a client gRPC request.
 The timer should start when connection is started, since this will ideally make sense with the stream option.
 This field is optional Extended support.
 - `timeout.backendRequest`
 The timeout for a single request from the gateway to upstream.
 This field is optional Extended support.